funcool/rumext/README.md

 funcool/rumext {:git/url "https://github.com/funcool/rumext.git", :sha "a5c1840779429e2d20a3a88497d5acf4055a1a5e"}
 ```

 ## Differences with rum

 On the first look, there are no notable differences with rum
 macros.
 The difference comes when mixins and lifecycle methods
-are involved; let's see a complete example.
+are involved; let's see a complete example:

 ```clojure
 (defcs local-state